We educate, inspire and mobilize support for the ideals and vital work of the United Nations.

 Michaela MacColl, VP jUNe Day, former President

-In consultation with the board, members and friends, 2019 program leadership roles are now open.
-Our plans include a cross-sector initiative where industry, government and society work to advance SDG Sustainable Development Goals.
+In consultation with the board, members, friends and mentors, 2020 program leadership roles are now open.
+Our plans include a cross-sector initiative where industry, government and society work to advance the vital work of the United Nations.
 We also have funding opportunities for activists with a coherent strategy to educate and advocate for the ideals and vital work of the United Nations agencies and programs within the US political system and society.

 Event Coordinator/Leader is for energetic "get the job done" volunteers passionate about advancing initiatives, programs and projects pursuant to UN objectives.
 Strong organization skills will yield a valuable community leadership credential in all career stages.